micahbowie/sinatra_template/README.md

 ## Installation

 You can make a repo of the project and use shotgun to run the site on your local server.
+Make sure you bundle install before running the program.

 ## Using Jot it down